From spouting Geysir to the spouting Whales in a blink of an eye.

 As one of the most popular attractions in all of Iceland, Gullfoss is a waterfall located in the canyon of Hvítá river in the southwest of the country.
 The beautiful Hvítá river rushes southward in three steps into a narrow canyon with a breathtaking roar and grandeur.
 Furthermore, on clear days the magnificent Langjökull glacier, Iceland's second largest glacier, can be seen in the distance.

 Guests and Travelers may use the restroom and purchase food and refreshments at this location as well.

 Whale Watching with Elding

 After a full day of sightseeing, we will drop you off at the Elding Whale Watching office.
-After checking in and hopping on board, you will receive warm clothing if you feel it needed and you will find several outdoor viewing platforms, a large indoor saloon with an on board café with light refreshments, basic bathroom facilities.
-Once underway, an on board guide will be there to will commentate on the sights and views at hand through the intercom system on board and will be available to you and happy to answer any questions you may have throughout the tour.
+After checking in and hopping on board, you will receive warm clothing if you feel it is needed and you will find several outdoor viewing platforms, a large indoor saloon with an on board café with light refreshments, and basic bathroom facilities.
+Once underway, an onboard guide will be there to commentate on the sights and views at hand through the intercom system on board and will be available to you and happy to answer any questions you may have throughout the tour.